Mammograms and self-breast exams help save lives…just ask Dr. Leah Dietrich.

 In May 2011, I noticed a lump on my breast.
 Like I often advise my patients, ‘Wait one menstrual cycle to see if you notice any changes.’
 But three weeks later, the lump was still there.
 It finally dawned on me, ‘What am I doing sitting and waiting?
 This could be breast cancer!’

 The following Monday, feeling a bit apprehensive, I called the breast cancer nurse navigators in the Norma J. Vinger Center for Breast Care to schedule an evaluation.
-Richard Ellis, MD, performed an exam, mammogram and ultrasound but didn’t see anything too suspicious.
+The doctor performed an exam, mammogram and ultrasound but didn’t see anything too suspicious.
 To be certain, he did a biopsy.
 That’s when I received the news that would change my life forever—I had breast cancer at age 43.

 ‘Cancer…I have a wonderful husband and two young daughters.
 I take care of breast cancer patients every day.
 How can this be happening to me?’
 Nothing can prepare you for news like that—not even being a medical oncologist who specializes in breast cancer.